GoogleCloudPlatform/vertex-ai-samples/notebooks/community/ml_ops/stage6/README.md

 - Undeploy a single `Model` resource to an `Endpoint` resource.
 - Undeploy all `Model` resources from an `Endpoint` resource.
 - Delete an `Endpoint` resource.
+- In pipeline: Create an `Endpoint` resource and deploy an existing `Model` resource to the `Endpoint` resource.
+- In pipeline: Deploy an existing `Model` resource to an existing `Endpoint` resource.
 ```